anegg0/doc.palm.readthedocs/docs/HowTo/Mint-NFT-using-Hardhat.md

     `Your transaction is confirmed, its receipt is: `0x10e5062309de0cd0be7edc92e8dbab191aa2791111c44274483fa766039e0e00``

-    You can now look up your minted token on Palm explorer by pasting the receipt hash above in the search bar:
+    You can now look up your minted token on Palm NFT explorer by pasting the receipt hash above in the search bar:

     === "For NFTs minted on Palm Testnet"